Apl223/Portfolio/Cybersecurity/Books/BugBountyBootcamp/Cross Site Request Forgery/README.md

     * Strict disables cross-site requests.
     * Lax only allows browsers to send cookies for top-level navigation.
 * Chrome by default sets it to Lax.
 Attacks won't be able to do POST CSRF.
-    * Firefox, IE, & Safari doesn't.
+    * Firefox & Safari doesn't.
 Sometimes its set to None for third parties to send cross-site authenticated requests.
     * Attacks could try to use GET, so Lax could be circumvented.

 ### Hunting for CSRF